TeamFAPS/PSVita-RE-tools/README.md

 --------------------------------------------------------------------------------

-RebuildElf – by @CelesteBlue-dev
+ELF-rebuilder – by @CelesteBlue-dev
 ---
-A PC tool that rebuilds ELF from segments
+A PC tool that rebuilds ELF from decrypted modules' segments.

 *Credits: zecoxao for the tutorial